IBM/customer-loyalty-program-hyperledger-fabric-VSCode/README.md

 ## 2. Generate the Business Network Archive

-Next generate the Business Network Archive (BNA) file from the root directory:
+Next we will generate the Business Network Archive (BNA) file from the root directory.
+This file will contain your network including:
+- the model defined in the `org.clp.biznet.cto` file in the `models` folder
+- the logic behind transactions in the `logic.js` file in the `lib` folder
+- permissions defined in the `permissions.acl` file
+- queries defined in the `queries.qry` file

+Run the following the command to create the bna file:
 ```
-cd Customer-Loyalty-Program/
+cd customer-loyalty-program/
 npm install
 ```

 The `composer archive create` command in `package.json` has created a file called `clp-network@0.0.1.bna`.